 The Professionalism & Success in Healthcare Occupations certificate of completion is designed for students to gain the knowledge and skills to succeed as a professional in the healthcare industry, learn the importance of work-ethics, and behaviors required in a variety of health-related careers.
-Students learn about the concepts of personality traits for healthcare workers, hygiene and
+Students learn about the concepts of personality traits for healthcare workers, hygiene and safety, infection control practices, basic client monitoring, therapeutic communication, and basic health documentation, and serving a variety of cultural and ethnic groups.

-- Employ professional behavior and work-ethics as a healthcare professional. - Demonstrate foundational understanding of healthcare policies, procedures, and regulations. - 3.
+- 1. Employ professional behavior and work-ethics as a healthcare professional. - 2.
+Demonstrate foundational understanding of healthcare policies, procedures, and regulations. - 3.
 Prepare for entry-level positions in the healthcare field. - 4.
 Use diverse perspectives and sensitivities in healthcare.